 A Pesticide Information Project of Cooperative Extension Offices of Cornell University, Michigan State University, Oregon State University, and University of California at Davis.
 Major support and funding was provided by the USDA/Extension Service/National Agricultural Pesticide Impact Assessment Program.

 Control of invasive species is one of the most significant land management issues facing national parks.
-This page contains information about Exotic Plant Management Teams working in parks around the country as well as a link to the Aliens in Your Neighborhood curriculum for middle-school students.
+This page contains information about the Invasive and Non-Native Species program in our national parks.

 The PCA is a consortium of ten federal government Member agencies and over 225 non-federal Cooperators representing various disciplines within the conservation field: biologists, botanists, habitat preservationists, horticulturists, resources management consultants, soil scientists,